 The dark stems give structure, and windows through to your other plants breaking up traditional planting beautifully.

-Light Stemmed Brisbanensis
+Light Stemmed Alocasia brisbanensis

 Light stemmed Alocasia brisbanensis are quintessentially tropical plants.
 Planted in a slightly damp shaded corner of the garden. they’ll give you bright green foliage all year round and provide the perfect backdrop to flowering tropical perennials, or even as a contrast to informal cottage garden planting.

-How to Grow Alocasia Brisbanensis
+How to Grow Alocasia brisbanensis

 Alocasia brisbanensis are best grown outdoors, but it is possible to grow them as a houseplant, just like their smaller cousins.
-Remember though that brisbanensis can reach heights of up to 7.5 ft. at maturity (after around 5 years) so will eventually need to be planted out in the garden, or kept in a well-watered container.
+Remember though that A. brisbanensis can reach heights of up to 7.5 ft. at maturity (after around 5 years) so will eventually need to be planted out in the garden, or kept in a well-watered container.

 How to Grow Spoon lily Outdoors